Mrs N McNaught -Futures

 Having never worked in industry, I wanted to see what this was like.
 So I took a job in graphic design and marketing, where my own design skills quickly improved as well as my knowledge of the how the design industry worked.
 I did not know what I wanted to do in the future, so I decided to undertake an MBA, knowing that would help a career in industry or back in education.

 Although I enjoyed a lot of the marketing industry, I really missed the school atmosphere, working with teenagers and of course the holidays.
 Due to my careers as a DT teacher and a graphic designer in Oman, I ended up being able to combine them by pioneering the first DT department in a predominately Omani school.
-This led to a number of schools following suit whom I networked with giving help and advice.
-This also gained interest from the Omani government whom I was in discussions with on how they could put DT into the government schools in Oman.
+This led to a number of schools following suit, with which I networked, giving help and advice.
+This also gained interest from the Omani government, whom I was in discussions with on how they could put DT into the government schools in Oman.
 I was promoted to Deputy Head where I oversaw many aspects of school life and started multiple new initiatives as I took a key role in facilitated how the school operated during the pandemic.

 After nearly 11 years in Oman, I have learnt what it is like to be a minority, to have to sell the value of my subject to a community new to it and to push the ambitions of students in a patriarchal society.
 As I move back to the UK, I feel that these skills are exactly what I need in this exciting time at St Andrew’s, as it becomes a mixed gender school, to help build up and develop both STEM and ‘futures’.